Rational emotive behavior therapy (REBT): definition, application, and effectivity

 Who performs rational emotive behavior therapy?

 Rational emotive behavior therapy is performed by a licensed and certified rational emotive behavior therapist.
 In order to perform REBT, it is necessary to attend core training and meet the criteria necessary for qualification.
-Also, they have to renew their license every two years, submit videos of them practicing REBT, and meet criteria that testify about their readiness to provide proper treatment to their patients.
+Qualified therapists additionally have to renew their license every two years, submit videos of them practicing REBT, and meet criteria that testify about their readiness to provide proper treatment to their patients.

 What does a rational emotive behavior therapist do?

-Rational emotive behavior therapist uses REBT to treat people with various mental health problems using established principles.
-Generally speaking, the REBT therapist acts as a guide toward helping patients understand their thoughts, feelings, and condition so they can improve their mental health and well-being.
+A rational emotive behavior therapist uses REBT to treat people with various mental health problems using established principles.
+Generally speaking, the REBT therapist acts as a guide toward helping patients understand their thoughts, feelings, and condition so they’re able to improve their mental health and well-being.

 The role or job description of an REBT therapist is to assess patients, determine the number of sessions necessary, and structure them properly.
-They also need to choose adequate techniques and give homework to patients.
+They need to choose adequate techniques and give homework to patients as well.

 Is Rational emotive behavior therapy effective?

-A review of 84 published articles on REBT, published in the Journal of Clinical Psychology, confirmed that rational-emotive behavior therapy is a sound psychological intervention.
+A review of 84 published articles on REBT by David et al., published in the Journal of Clinical Psychology in 2018 confirmed that rational-emotive behavior therapy is a sound psychological intervention.
 It was found to be helpful for persons with depression, social anxiety, obsessive-compulsive disorder, and disruptive behavior.

-April 2021 issue of Military Psychology published a study that found that rational emotive behavior therapy was effective for veterans with PTSD.
-In the study, five-week group treatment for persons with comorbid PTSD and depression or anxiety led to significant reductions in symptoms.
+Furthermore, the April 2021 issue of Military Psychology published a study by Grove et al., that found that rational emotive behavior therapy was effective for veterans with PTSD.
+In the study, those with comorbid PTSD and depression or anxiety experienced significant symptom reductions after five weeks of group therapy.

 As seen above, rational emotive behavior therapy is considered effective for the management of different mental health problems ranging from eating disorders to stress.